hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 HostingPlatform components will typically be used within an `account` district solution, optionally linked to the `Subscription` component with which they are associated.

-Like the `Subscription` component, the `HostingPlatform` component supports the importing of external created platforms as well as creation via hamlet.
-A more complete way of handling the situation of an external platform would be to use an imported `Subscription` and link to that.
+Like the `Subscription` component, the `HostingPlatform` component also supports the importing of externally created platforms as well as creation via hamlet.
+A more complete way of handling the situation of an external platform would be to use an imported `Subscription` and link the `HostingPlatform` to that.

-Mixed usage are expected to be common, e.g. a master account for AWS is created externally with all subsequent accounts then being created via `Subscription` components.
+Mixed usage is expected to be common, e.g. a master account for AWS is created externally with all subsequent accounts then being created via `Subscription` components.

 As an example of usage, for AWS or Azure it would be normal to see this component in each `account` district solution, with instances for each region that is active in the account.
-In the initial implementation, this component would not have resources of its own but would act somewhat like the external component and simply provide key attributes (like providerId and region in the case of AWS or Azure).
+In the initial implementation, this component would not have resources of its own but would act somewhat like the `externalservice` component and simply provide key attributes (like providerId and region in the case of AWS or Azure).
 However it is also likely that other components within an `account` district solution, such as registries, would also link to this component in order to establish where account solution resources should be deployed.
 So when deploying an S3 based registry, a region would need to be provided as a command line option to select the desired template to generate, with the HostingPlatform then being used to determine if a given registry should be included (see below on ResourceGroup placement).

 ### Locations Occurrence Attribute